-ELISSA SAMPSON: So generally speaking, in the labor movement, if it was somewhat [INAUDIBLE] or Soviet-sympathetic, it was a big problem to deal with Molotov-Ribbentrop Pact.
+ELISSA SAMPSON: So generally speaking, in the labor movement, if it was somewhat CP-aligned or Soviet-sympathetic, it was a big problem to deal with the Molotov-Ribbentrop Pact.
 It was not an obvious that this made sense in terms of politics, logistics, the division of Poland, whether it was good for Jews-- tons of reasons people disagreed with what happened.
 And it took them by surprise, usually.

-And so, you see real ruptures in political groups, including in labor unions and including the furriers, which has a dissident committee that gets set up.
+And so, you see real ruptures in political groups, including in labor unions and including the Furriers, which has a dissident committee that gets set up.
 And there are some records at Catherwood from that dissident committee.

 Now, everything gets papered over in 1941, once Hitler invades the Soviet Union.
 But trade union records are a really good place to see these discussions, as are the JPFO archives themselves.
 Because it's discussed in lodges.
-It's discussed on executive minutes.
+It's discussed in executive minutes.
 And you see this in trade unions.
 You see it in the JPFO.
 This is controversial, at best.

-There's another question here, which relates to a different part of the Jewish left.
-And that is, perhaps-- and it says the Bund, but it's also related, in effect, to the Arbiter Ring, or the Workers Circle or Workmen's Circle, depending on how you'd like to translate that into English.
+There's another question here, which relates to a different part of the Jewish Left.
+And that is, perhaps-- and it says the Bund, but it's also related, in effect, to the Arbeter Ring, or the Workers Circle or Workmen's Circle, depending on how you'd like to translate that into English.
 Could you speak to the collections that are pertinent to the Workers Circle, or to the Bund?

 STEVEN CALCO: So within our collections, we have various scattered records, as Elissa mentioned.
 While David Dubinsky was part of the Bakers Union, which was kind of controlled by the Bund.
 And we have just scattered records, but they're just kind of a file within our New York Cloak Joint Board records or materials within our rare pamphlet collection documenting their early history.